open-contracting/deploy/docs/use/databases.rst

    To query the database directly from your personal computer, request a personal SQL user account from James or Yohanna, and configure :ref:`psql`, :ref:`beekeeper` and/or :ref:`pgadmin` to use it.

-   For most use cases, you can instead query the database from `Redash <https://redash.open-contracting.org>`__.
-To request an account, email data@open-contracting.org.

 OCP has a main database on the ``postgres.kingfisher.open-contracting.org`` server.

 .. _psql: